IBM/CAST/csmi/change_logs/prpq-GA/README.md

 ### Release
 Represents a collection of fixes that may resolve bugs, introduce new (major) features, and may perform changes to the public API interfaces.
 This is considered a **MAJOR** version change, indicating a large degree of changes.
-Due to the nature of the changes CSM makes no guarantee of compatibilty across release levels.
+Due to the nature of the changes CSM makes no guarantee of compatibility across release levels.

 ### Cumulative Fix
 Represents a collection of fixes that may resolve bugs, introduce new features, and changes to the public interface are non destructive.